bsipocz/ASTR497/README.md

 ``assignments/homework/<yourname>`` directory.
 Have the exercises submitted as ``.py`` files rather than notebooks, but further structuring is your choice (one file per topic, or one file per assigment, etc.).
-Performing code review on others' submission will be part of your next assigment.
+Performing code review on others' submission may be part of your next assigment.

+* Please do not include any changes to the class notebooks in your submission, neither submit temporary files, draft notebooks, etc.